GameDevTecnico/cubos/engine/samples/hello-cubos/page.md

 Instead of using `startupSystem`, we'll use @ref cubos::engine::Cubos::system "Cubos::system".
 This means the systems will be called after the startup systems and repeat every cycle, instead of just once at startup.

-@note As we don't have anything that would require multiple cycles (such as a window to draw to), the CUBOS. main cycle will run only once.
+@note As we don't have anything that would require multiple cycles (such as a window to draw to), the Cubos main cycle will run only once.

-Notice that we can't just do as we did for `Hello CUBOS` and call it a day.
+Notice that we can't just do as we did for `Hello Cubos` and call it a day.
 We want `Hello` to come before `World`, so we'll have to explicitly tell that to the engine, or else we risk having them in the wrong order.
 To do that we use tags.